chimera-linux/cports/Packaging.md

 * `vdsuffix` *(str)* A Python regular expression matching the part that follows the numeric part of the version directory in the URL.
 Used when `single_directory` is disabled.
 The default is `|\.x`.
+* `agent_name` *(str)* The pre-slash part of the user agent.
+Usually not necessary but sometimes we can't do update checking otherwise.

 You can define some functions: